asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ## Summary

-Through this tutorial, you have smoothly progressed from the default schema to utilizing the capabilities of Avro Schema.
-The use of Avro Schema with AsyncAPI ensures improved interoperability and schema-aware communication in event-driven systems.
+In this tutorial, you smoothly updated from the default schema to utilize the capabilities of Avro Schema.
+The use of Avro Schema with AsyncAPI ensures improved communication in event-driven systems.
 Now, you can further experiment by incorporating your business logic and experimenting with more advanced capabilities.

 ## Next Steps
-Now you know how to write an AsyncAPI document using Avro Schemas.
-Let's now proceed to learn to how use [Schema Registry with AsyncAPI](/docs/tutorials/kafka/managing-schemas-using-schema-registry).
+Now that you know how to write an AsyncAPI document using Avro Schemas, let's learn how to use [Schema Registry with AsyncAPI](/docs/tutorials/kafka/managing-schemas-using-schema-registry).